The Hidden Selfie

 "Who are you?
 Where are you?
 Are you there?
 Have you left the room?
 What are you thinking?
 This is what I have been looking at for the past three hours.
 (Share an image of a blank screen.)
 Is anyone listening to me?

 I asked you to take a hidden selfie, as I think it symbolises your semi-presence in our online class.
 Indeed, as I was 'talking' to this blank screen, I was wondering what is it like to learn a language behind a screen?
 If I could see your face, would I see your 'English' face?
 Your name on the screen tells me that you are present, but are you really here?
 What does your hidden selfie say about your presence?

 You seem invisible to me, so how are we going to communicate?"

 Reflective writing task

-Using my words as a prompt, I asked students to write a short text about their presence in the class.
-Their hidden selfie should guide this process.
+Using my words as a prompt, I asked students to write a short text /record a short audio about their presence in the class and upload it to Padlet.

 While this task is open-ended and conceptual in its design, I plan to use it as a diagnostic tool to assess this group of MA Graphic Design and Identity/Branding students in the following areas:

 I have since used this task successfully with a number of other groups.
 All of the Hidden Selfies created have produced engaging discussions.